Safe-RL-Team/Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning/_posts/2023-01-31-Adaptive-Reward-Penalty-in-Safe-Reinforcement-Learning.md

 respecting the safety constraint.
 We achieved comparable results to the original experiments in the paper. \\
 Interestingly, low $$\lambda$$ values seem to be less stable than higher $$\lambda$$ values.
 The guiding penalty appears to enforce the constraint and improve the learning process overall.
-They limit the amount of torque the agent is allowed to apply, hinder the exploration of unsafe and poor-performing local minima and guide the policy to a safe and more optimal solution. \\
+It limits the amount of torque the agent is allowed to apply, hinders the exploration of unsafe and poor-performing local minima and guides the policy to a safe and more optimal solution. \\
 Nevertheless, the poor performance of the unconstrained agents may be due to the neural network architecture being relatively small (i.e., 2 layers of 64 hidden units).

 ### Qualitative observations

-Finally ,let's see how our HalfCheetah agents walk under the To do so, we have recorded videos of the agents walking forward with different $$\lambda$$ values.
+Finally, let's see how our HalfCheetah agents walk under the attempt to enforced constraint.
+To do so, we have recorded videos of the agents walking forward with different $$\lambda$$ values.
 The results can be seen below.